czhangy/UCLA-Major-Requirements/Misc/STATS-100A/notes.md

     - Ex) amount of sugar consumed for 10 pieces of candy

-  - We have seen how to calculate probabilities for sample averages and explianed how we obtained those combining both the CLT for sums, LOTUS, and the property that functions of Gaussians are Gaussian
+  - We have seen how to calculate probabilities for sample averages and explained how we obtained those combining both the CLT for sums, LOTUS, and the property that functions of Gaussians are Gaussian

     - When `n` is large, we can also calculate probabilities for linear functions of the random variables, because linear functions of Gaussian random variables (and sums are Gaussian when `n` is large by CLT) are also Gaussian
     - In particular, one very special function that we have studied in this lesson is the sample average, and we have seen several examples of the calculation of probabilities for sample averages